-While infant formula products from a cows' or goats' milk base would contain naturally occurring milk oligosaccharides, intake from these sources is well below the proposed maximum permitted amounts in this Application, and any permitted maximum amount for the substances in this Application would apply to intake from all sources.
+While infant formula products from a cows' or goats' milk base would contain naturally occurring milk oligosaccharides, intake from these sources is well below the proposed maximum permitted amounts in this Application, and any permitted maximum amount for the substances in this application would apply to intake from all sources.
 Other foods consumed by infants, such as cheese and yoghurt, may also contain cows' or goats' milk, however these consumption amounts would not differ by feeding type (infant formula product or human milk fed).
 Further, a comprehensive dietary intake assessment of milk oligosaccharides from cows' or goats' milk was therefore not undertaken for this Application.

-3.4.1.6 Sodium in 6'-SL and 3'-SL Application substances
+3.4.1.6 Sodium in 6'-SL and 3'-SL application substances

 As the proposed substances 6'-SL and 3'-SL are sodium salts, FSANZ considered the contribution of sodium from these substances to total sodium intake from infant formula products.
-The composition specifications provided in the Application (Tables B.5.1-3 and B.5.1-4) note the proposed 6'-SL and 3'-SL substances are 4.5 - 6.0 w/w % sodium, equivalent to 0.72 - 0.96 mg sodium per 100 kJ for 6'-SL and 0.27 - 0.48 mg sodium per 100 kJ for 3'-SL when added at proposed maximum use levels.
+The composition specifications provided in the application (Tables B.5.1-3 and B.5.1-4) note the proposed 6'-SL and 3'-SL substances are 4.5 - 6.0 w/w % sodium, equivalent to 0.72 - 0.96 mg sodium per 100 kJ for 6'-SL and 0.27 - 0.48 mg sodium per 100 kJ for 3'-SL when added at proposed maximum use levels.
 Schedule S29-9 of the Code requires the total sodium content of infant formula products from all sources to be between 5 and 15 mg per 100 kJ.
-If 6'-SL and 3'-SL were both added at the proposed maximum use levels, this would contribute 1.44 mg sodium per 100 kJ formula, equivalent to around 10% of the maximum or 29% of the minimum sodium content in the Code.
+If 6'-SL and 3'-SL were both added at the proposed maximum use levels, this would contribute 1.44 mg sodium per 100 kJ for the Code.
 A comprehensive dietary intake assessment was therefore not required for sodium for this Application, as there is a maximum permitted amount of sodium in infant formula products specified in the Code and infants would not be expected to have higher sodium intakes from formula containing 3'-SL and/or 6'-SL at the proposed maximum use levels compared with products not containing the substances.